kanaria69/Mainecoco/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## What did one wall say to the other wall?
+I'll meet you at the corner!